 So you’re visiting Taiwan and plan to send your child to school during the trip.
-Sounds good right?
+Sounds good, right?
 But it’s harder than you think.
 Back in the “good ol’ days”, you could just head down to the nearest school and enroll on the spot.
-Sometimes the school let you attend just for the day!
+Sometimes the school lets you attend just for the day!
 It’s not so easy anymore!
 Here is some info on how to find a preschool or kindergarten in Taiwan.

 Let’s start with some facts

 For starters, the terms preschool and kindergarten are already confusing in Taiwan.
 Basically, preschool age is 3-4, and kindergarten age is 4-6.
 However, local children can register for the kindergarten lottery as early as age 3.
 And some preschools accept students as young as 2 years old.
-My son’s preschool in Taiwan accepts ages 2 to 6.
+My son’s preschool in Taiwan accepts children aged 2 to 6.
 All.
 Very.
 Confusing.

-Chances of your non-resident child getting into a public preschool or kindergarten are slim to impossible.
+The chances of your non-resident child getting into a public preschool or kindergarten are slim to impossible.
 Public preschool and kindergarten admission is based on a lottery system.
 Priority is given to local children based on proximity, age, etc. Even then, only about 20% of local Taiwanese children are selected for public preschool or kindergarten each year.
 Non-residents can enroll in public school only if there is a spot available.

-If your child is a Taiwanese citizen (has dual citizenship), or at least one parent holds a valid ARC card, here is a link to the Taipei Department of Education for more info on how to apply for the public school lottery.
+If your child is a Taiwanese citizen (has dual citizenship) or at least one parent holds a valid ARC card, here is a link to the Taipei Department of Education for more info on how to apply for the public school lottery.

 Language Camps vs Preschool or Kindergarten

 Finding a Chinese language camp in the Summer months isn’t difficult.
-But, if you find yourself in Taiwan any other season, then your options are limited.
-During these months you may consider finding short-term enrollment at a local school.
+But if you find yourself in Taiwan any other season, then your options are limited.
+During these months, you may consider finding short-term enrollment at a local school.
 I prefer my children to attend school with local Taiwanese children for greater language immersion.
 It’s also much cheaper than a language camp.

 Here is a list of camps in Taiwan